Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Four-vector covariance of Minkowski photon momentum and energy

-which actually is the expression, in the medium-rest frame, of the general definition of form-invariant refractive index $n_d=|n_d\mathbf{k}|/|\omega/c|$.
-This dispersion relation was thought to be the characterization of the relation between EM energy and momentum, and the photon energy in a medium was suggested to be $n'_d\hbar\omega'$ to keep a zero rest energy (see \S3.1a of Ref. \cite{r26}, for example).
-However it should be noted that, although Eq.\ (\ref{eq19}) is Lorentz invariant in form, $(n'_d\mathbf{k}',n'_d\omega'/c)$ is not a Lorentz covariant four-vector, since only $K'^{\mu}=(n'_d\mathbf{k}',\omega'/c)$ is; except for $n'_d=1$.
-If using $(n'_d\hbar\mathbf{k}',n'_d\hbar\omega'/c)$ to define the photon momentum-energy four-vector, then it is not Lorentz covariant.
+which actually is the expression, in the medium-rest frame, of the general definition of the form-invariant refractive index $n_d=|n_d\mathbf{k}|/|\omega/c|$.
+This dispersion relation was thought to be a characterization of the relation between EM energy and momentum, and the photon energy in a medium was suggested to be $n'_d\hbar\omega'$ to keep a zero rest energy (see \S3.1a of Ref. \cite{r26}, for example).
+However, it should be noted that, although Eq.\ (\ref{eq19}) is Lorentz invariant in form, $(n'_d\mathbf{k}',n'_d\omega'/c)$ is not a Lorentz covariant four-vector, because only $K'^{\mu}=(n'_d\mathbf{k}',\omega'/c)$ is; except for $n'_d=1$.
+If using $(n'_d\hbar\mathbf{k}',n'_d\hbar\omega'/c)$ to define the photon momentum--energy four-vector, then it is not Lorentz covariant.